cdig/svga/README.md

 * Cut down on mask warnings
 * SVGA in cd-module
 * Optional-ize Live Schematic features (background, nav, topbar, control panel)
+* Change @stroke and @fill to be properties, not functions.
 * New BakeLines
 * Schematic button
 * Background Color